New Zealand Sea Cadet Corps: Cadet Working Dress

 Cadets and Officers will be issued a set of Cadet Working Dress upon being issued their Half Blues and Full Blues uniform as part of the integrated logistics platform that will see new cadets issued a 'pack' of equipment and uniform from New Zealand Cadet Forces Headquarters.

 As well as the key components, the New Zealand Cadet Forces intends to role out accessories such as matching rain jackets for cadets to either be supplied with outright, or purchase through the NZCF directly.
-More accessories are yet to be announced how ever warm weather equipment such as jerseys have been speculated by NZCF personnel.
+More accessories are yet to be announced however warm weather equipment such as jerseys have been speculated by NZCF personnel.

 The supplier for the Cadet Working Dress is based in Fiji.
 As a result, the 2021 outbreak of COVID-19 production and shipping of CWDs was reduced, delaying the introduction of the uniform.
 By early July 2021 the first shipment had arrived to the S4 Logistics team in Christchurch.

 Navy Cadet Working Dress is scheduled to role out from late 2021 to early 2022.
+However, ended up not being phased in for some Navy units until mid 2024.